 Who Is At Risk for the Flu?

 Every person is at risk for the flu.
 However, older adults are especially at risk for complications, as are children and people with chronic health issues such as asthma.
-If you suspect you might have the flu rather than a common cold schedule a visit with your primary physician in Raleigh.
+If you suspect you might have the flu rather than a common cold schedule a visit with your primary physician.